Written by: Cameron Rosario

 There are a seemingly endless number of supplements currently available on the market that claim to benefit heart health.
 In fact, about half of the U.S. population claims to use some variation of a multivitamin or mineral in hopes of combating heart disease.
 Unfortunately, some of these claims are left unfulfilled by the consumer as they are not considered a direct solution to improving one’s heart health.

-Before taking any over the counter (OTC) supplements, it is important to consider some key points to ensure that you are taking the necessary steps to improve your heart health.
+Before taking any over-the-counter (OTC) supplements, it is important to consider some key points to ensure that you are taking the necessary steps to improve your heart health.

 1. Supplements Do Not Replace Your Medications

 Despite any claims that may be present on a supplement’s packaging, they do not and should not replace the prescription medications provided to you by your doctor.
-One of the main reasons is because not all the claims present on these supplements are tested by the U.S. Food & Drug Administration.
+One of the main reasons is that not all the claims present on these supplements are tested by the U.S. Food & Drug Administration.

 Additionally, the supplements bought in health food and grocery stores may be different from the one used in research.
 This is due to the manufacturing of dietary supplements not being standardized, which renders variations in efficacy and side effects between brands or different lots of the same brand.